 Having dinner or lunch on a bateau mouche.
 Although the boats that ply the Seine are worth doing, you should never eat on one.
 In a city that’s heaving with good restaurants, it makes no sense to eat bad food prepared from frozen in a boat kitchen.

-Our self-guided walks in Paris.
-Fill a half day, or a full day, or your entire trip, strolling with our guidance through different neighbourhoods, getting out your wallet only for meals along the way (bearing in mind it’s hard to go one minute in Paris without passing a boulangerie).
+A self-guided walk in Paris.
+Fill a half day, or a full day, or your entire trip, strolling with Michael and Alex’s guidance through different neighborhoods, getting out your wallet only for meals along the way (bearing in mind it’s hard to go one minute in Paris without passing a boulangerie).

 How to spend a Sunday